 This is typically the first test you will face, designed to assess your cognitive abilities and how quickly and accurately you can process information.
 It’s usually a timed, multiple-choice test conducted on computers.

-- Types of Questions: Analogies (e.g., “Bird is to Air as Fish is to…?”), series completion (e.g., “Cat, Dog, Fox, …?”), coding/decoding, jumbled words, synonyms, antonyms, and questions that test your understanding of verbal relationships and logic.
+Verbal Intelligence | Your ability to understand and reason with words, concepts, and language. | Analogies (e.g., “Bird is to Air as Fish is to…?”), series completion (e.g., “Cat, Dog, Fox, …?”), coding/decoding, jumbled words, synonyms, antonyms, and verbal logic. |

-- What it Assesses: Your ability to interpret patterns, shapes, figures, and spatial relationships without relying on language.
-It gauges your visual reasoning and abstract problem-solving skills.
+Non-Verbal Intelligence | Your ability to interpret patterns, shapes, figures, and spatial relationships without relying on language.
+Gauges visual reasoning and abstract problem-solving skills. | Figure series completion, odd-one-out (figures), matrix reasoning, spatial reasoning (rotated or mirrored shapes), and pattern recognition in abstract designs. |

-- Practical Tip: Practice is paramount.
+Practical Tip: Practice is paramount.
 Purchase books specifically designed for PAF intelligence tests, or find online resources.
 Focus on understanding the patterns and logic behind different question types.
 Time management is critical; learn to work quickly and accurately.
 Don’t spend too much time on a single question; move on if you’re stuck and return later if time permits.

 3.3 Academic Test